 Jane has worked in workers' organisations since the early 1980s.
-Prior to taking up her position in WIEGO in early 2016 she worked variously in the South African Transport and Allied Workers Union (SATAWU), the International Transport Workers Federation (ITF) and the Congress of South African Trade Unions (COSATU).
+These include the South African Transport and Allied Workers Union (SATAWU), the International Transport Workers Federation (ITF) and the Congress of South African Trade Unions (COSATU).
 She has always had a special interest in women workers.

 Jane has an Honours Degree in Industrial Sociology from the University of Witwatersrand and a Masters in Philosophy from SOAS, University of London.
 She is currently a research associate in the Society, Work and Development Institute at the University of Witwatersrand.